burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Convert one arithmetic operation into cheaper operations by using bit tricks and logic/arithmetic shifts.
 * Replace stack allocation storage with storing variables in the processor's register.
-* Optimization structure/class memory layout.
+* Optimization of structure/class memory layout.
 * Transform data structures to have the ability to store elements of it as much as possible in CPU registers when some function obtains input in the form of a pointer/reference of an object of the structure/class type.
-* Remove dead-end code which never executed in the program's control flow across compiled source files.
+* Remove dead-end code that never executed in the program's control flow across compiled source files.
 * Function inlining.
-The compiler uses its heuristics to decide what to inline and what to not in the program code.
+The compiler uses its heuristics to decide what to inline and what not to in the program code.
 Sometimes there is a toolchain extension that forces the compiler to make a specific decision or provides means to tune heuristics slightly.
-* In the case of using a global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
+* In the case of using a global program optimization compiler and linker jointly, you may want to try inline even function definition from another compilation unit.
 * Try to remove the recomputation of the loop-invariant code inside the loops.
 The technical term for this is Hoisting (or loop-invariant code).
 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon, etc.) when possible.
 * Loops Unrolling.
 Unroll several-iteration of the loop to reduce control overhead and sometimes open the ability to leverage Instruction Level Parallelism with the price of code size.
 * Loops Fusion.
 Loop Fusion, also known as *jamming* combines multiple loops over the same index range.
-* Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).
+* Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression (For details, please check [Compute Optimization Relative Information](#compute-optimization-relative-information)).
 * Constant Propagation.
 A big part of the compiler and benefit of having a compiler is that it can propagate constants across the whole source code of the program.
 This is utilized to derive values during compile time.
 * Register allocation.
 To decide in which moment of runtime different registers can be used to store values the special algorithms/policies should be used.